 Most aspects of SPORT0 operate normally in the multichannel mode.
 Specifically, word length (SLEN), internal or external framing (IRFS), frame signal inversion (INVRFS), companding (DTYPE) and autobuffering are unchanged in the multichannel mode.

-It is important that RFS does not occur more than once per frame in multichannel mode.
+Note: It is important that RFS does not occur more than once per frame in multichannel mode.

-Instead of providing frame synchronization, the TFSO signal functions as a transmit data valid (TDV) signal in multichannel mode.
+Instead of providing frame synchronization, the TFS0 signal functions as a transmit data valid (TDV) signal in multichannel mode.
 TDV is asserted while the transmitter is active.
 TDV can be active high or low, and its polarity is controlled by the INVTFS bit, renamed INVTDV in this context.
 If INVTDV is a 1, TDV is active low; otherwise it is active high.
 TDV can be used to enable additional buffer logic, if required.

-Figure 5-26 shows the start of a multichannel transfer.
+Figure 5.28 shows the start of a multichannel transfer.
 As in earlier examples, word length is four bits (SLEN=3) and frame sync signals are active high.
-Multichannel frame delay (MFD) is one SCLK cycle.
+Multichannel frame delay (WHD) is one SCLK cycle?
 For the purpose of illustration, words 0 and 2 are selected for receiving and words 1 and 2 are selected for transmission.

-Figure 5-26.
-Start of Multichannel Transfer
+Pfgure 5.28 Start Of Multichannel Transfer

-Figure 5-27 shows a complete 24-word block in the multichannel mode, with complete words represented in the waveforms instead of individual bits.
-Receiving is active for all words and transmitting is active for words 0-3, 8-11 and 16-19 only.
+Pfgure WWWshows a complete R4-word block in the multichannel mode, X X X X W with complete words represented in the waveforms instead of individual bits.
+Receiving is active for all words and transmitting is active for words $\theta^{-1}3$ , $8^{-11}$ and $16^{-19}$ and $\gamma^{-1}$ .